Sentient-Beings/Behavior-Trees/README.md

 You can change `green` to another color if you want to see the robot search for something else.
 Groot2 should also pop up and show you the tree's state in real-time.

+### 3. Credits
+The code for this project was adopted from this repo: https://github.com/sea-bass/turtlebot3_behavior_demos.
+A great work done by Sebastian Castro.
+Head to https://roboticseabass.com/ to learn more about robotics related blogs.